 Nadia is the Editor in Chief of The Calvert Journal.
-Before moving back to London, Nadia lived and worked in Russia where she was the Moscow correspondent for The Independent.
+She previously lived and worked in Russia where she was the Moscow correspondent for The Independent.
 Her work has appeared in The Guardian, The Telegraph, Reuters and several others.
 She holds two degrees in Russian and political science from University College London and the London School of Economics respectively and has also been an Alfa Fellow.
 Nadia was named a 2017 Kathryn Davis Fellow for Peace.
 Follow her on Twitter here.

 Nadia Bedzhanova is a New York-based filmmaker and photographer originally from Moscow, Russia.
 Graduated in journalism from Moscow State University and in film from School of Visual Arts, Bedzhanova creates her work within the context and under the influence of both cultures.
 Her films and photography were featured in the publications such as Dazed & Confused, PAPER, MovieMaker, Vogue US, Bullett, Allure and Interview Russia.